The Chateau at Noirmoutier-en-l’ile

 We looked at the weather forecast for St Jean Day Monts and were greeted by the prospect of rain for only the second time during our family holiday in France.

-On checking our camping app our first intention had been to explore the aquarium at Noirmoutier however after consulting our 9, 4 and 3 years olds we decided instead to visit the Chateau at Noirmoutier.
+Our first intention had been to explore the aquarium at Noirmoutier however after consulting our 9, 4 and 3 years olds we decided instead to visit the Chateau at Noirmoutier.

 The drive from the campsite to Noirmoutier did unfortunately take slightly longer than first expected which was mainly due to the influx of new visitors to the region.
 We would strongly suggest that if you decide to visit anywhere located on a major arterial route that you do so on a week day and not a weekend.